syohex/mozc-install-macosx/README.md

-# mozc emacs helper install script for MacOSX Yosemite
+# mozc emacs helper install script for MacOSX El Capitan

+## Requirements

+- python 2(MacOSX installs it by default)
+- ninja(Homebrew: `brew install nonja`)

 ## How to install